Thoughtful-Oasis/LLM-Worldview-Extraction-using-vector-ontologies/README.md

 The data is expected to be in the 'Data' folder in the following format: song_audio_features.csv - a csv file with song ideas and their audio features as well as their genres.
 This repository contains a sample dataset file, but in order to do the full analysis you will need a much larger dataset.
 The dataset used in the paper contains roughly 20 Million songs.
 Sadly sharing this dataset is not possible due to spotifies terms of service.
-A much smaller dataset is available on Kaggle [here]() (1.2 Million songs).
+A much smaller dataset is available on Kaggle [here]() (1 Million songs).

 ## Data Preprocessing

-In order to use the data we need to make it available by its location.
+In order to use the data we need to make it available by its location in the Vector ontology.
 To do so, we run the preprocess_data.py script.
-This script will take the raw data and preprocess it into a dense high dimension array representing the vector space. (the reason for this is explained in the paper and mainly serves to prevent dimensional drift)
+This script will take the raw data and preprocess it into a dense high dimension array representing the vector space. (the reason for this is explained in the paper)

 to run the preprocess_data.py script, run the following command:
 ```